 Issue 6, May 2013

 This issue provides national data on the employers’ costs of workers’ compensation from 1986 to 2012, as well as more detailed data for 2012 on employers’ costs by region, industry, occupation, and establishment size.
 Two measures of employers’ costs at the state level are compared.
 Download Issue 6 of the WCRRR here.
 Download Supplement here.
+Please note: As of July 1, 2016 Issue 6 is available without charge if you submit an Order Form requestinh a PDF file sent as an attachment to an email.
+Disregard the payment information shown on the Order Form.

 The Lack of Correspondence Between Work-Related Disability and Receipt of Workers’ Compensation Benefits